David Lewis Community Engagement Design Scholarship

 To be considered for the David Lewis Community Engagement Design Scholarship, applicants must submit a complete application that includes the following information:

-- A 250-word statement of approach to community engagement
+- A 250-word statement of their approach to community engagement

 - A reduced size portfolio (<10 MB) of their most relevant project showcasing community engagement, social justice and community service